 In the source section of the config file you need to modify the following settings for your installation of MySQL:

 Now open a command line/terminal window and switch to the directory where the indexer executable resides.
-To create the index type indexer.exe sakila if you are using Windows or ./indexer sakila if you are using Linux.
+To create the index type indexer.exe sakila if you are using Windows or ./indexer sakila if you are using Linux or Windows PowerShell.

 You should now see output similar to this: